blockpass-org/blockpass/README.md

     + requires coding (Node.Js preferable)

   * [using our KYC dashboard](/docs/kyc-dashboard.md)
-    + provides an interface scpecifically designed for KYC verification
+    + provides an interface specifically designed for KYC verification
     + integrates all features of Blockpass by default
     + hosted by you
     + easy installation